zaxe17/zaxe17/README.md

 # About Me
 <p>
-    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I'm Jan Marc, and I want to work as a web developer.
-I'm a passionate and experienced web developer who's dedicated to bringing your digital dreams to life.
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Hi, I'm Jan Marc, a passionate and experienced web developer dedicated to bringing your digital dreams to life.
-    With a strong background in front-end and back-end development, I thrive on turning complex concepts into user-friendly, visually stunning websites.
-My journey in the world of web development began years ago, and I've since honed my skills in a wide range of programming languages, frameworks, and technologies.
-Whether it's designing responsive layouts, optimizing performance, or crafting seamless user experiences, I'm committed to staying at the forefront of this ever-evolving industry.
-I love collaborating with clients and fellow developers, turning ideas into reality, and creating innovative solutions.
-When I'm not coding, you can find me exploring the latest web trends, experimenting with new tools, and seeking inspiration from both the digital and physical worlds.
-Let's work together to transform your online presence and make your vision a reality!
+    With a strong background in both front-end and back-end development, I thrive on transforming complex concepts into user-friendly, visually stunning websites.
 </p>

 # Languages and Tools